FAQ – Letters of Inquiry

 How much money should we request?

-The Foundation will generally consider no more than 10 percent of an organization’s operating revenue.
+The Foundation will generally consider no more than 10 percent of an organization’s operating cash revenue.

 Does the Foundation award multi-year grants?